-Compelling headline – You have to create a striking headline that is relevant to your targeted keyword and compels prospective clients to remain on the page to fulfil your desired action.
+Compelling headline – You have to create a striking headline that is relevant to your targeted keyword and compels prospective clients to remain on the page to fulfill your desired action.
 Don’t be spammy, but don’t be obsolete and blunt either – you have to make the title attract the proper audience.

 Concise, targeted copy – The content of your page should clearly communicate your offering, and address directly to the keywords which are associated with the targeted group.
 Use bulleted lists to prevent a copy from becoming too overwhelming.

-Eye-catching, clickable call-to-action (CTA – Make sure your CTA button stands out visually, appears clickable and uses short, gain-focused text.
+Eye-catching, clickable call-to-action (CTA – Make sure your CTA button stands out visually, appears clickable, and uses short, gain-focused text.
 The color and the dimension of the CTA do matter, so take all the variables into consideration when designing it.

-User-friendly lead capture form – A good form includes all the fields needed to fulfil your offer, but not so many that prospective clients are visually overwhelmed.
+User-friendly lead capture form – A good form includes all the fields needed to fulfill your offer, but not so many that prospective clients are visually overwhelmed.
 Think carefully about what information is truly necessary to capture as you build your form.

 Attractive overall design – Landing pages should be clean and uncluttered, which conveys both trustworthiness and professionalism to prospective clients.

 By measuring the conversion rates of specific pages, in Google Search Console or Analytics, you could find out if the visitors are properly persuaded to take the action you want them to take on the page.
 The higher the conversion rates, the better your design and copy are reaching out to qualified prospects.

 CRO Gets You Higher Profits

 If your conversion rate rises, that means more of your customers are making it to your product pages, opening your emails, and subscribing to your service.
 By making small marketing CRO tweaks, you pay the same amount to attract customers but raise the number of actual buyers.
 This is the goal of improving your CRO rate.